 The first command builds up a sine wave, and the second command plots it.
 A window should have popped up with a sine wave in it.
 Notice the y-axis extents from -1 to 1 as we would expect.
 Using this form of plot, the x-axis is labeled with the index number; that is, our vector has 200 elements, and so the data is plotted from 1 to 200.
 The third command turned on MATLAB's zooming capabilities.
-If you left-click on the figure, it will zoom in; right-clicking5 will zoom out.
+If you left-click on the figure, it will zoom in; right-clicking will zoom out.
 You can also left-click and drag to produce a zoom box that lets you control where the figure zooms.
 Experiment with this zoom tool until you're comfortable with it.
 Depending on the version of MATLAB that you are using, there may also be an icon of a magnifying glass with a + in it above the figure; clicking this icon will also enable and disable zoom mode.
+Also try zoom xon for zooming only the horizontal axis.